 Within the university, students are surveyed regarding their satisfaction with each of subjects in which they are enrolled.
-Of interest here is the data for the question 'Feedback on my work in this unit helps me to achieve the learning outcomes'.
+Of interest here is the data for the question "Feedback on my work in this unit helps me to achieve the learning outcomes".
 While this question related to feedback over the entire semester, and is not solely related to the health behaviour change journal assessment task, we believe the data lend support to the feedback methods used in this subject.
 As illustrated in Table 2, students were highly satisfied with the feedback they received.
-Table 2 also shows that, with the addition of each component (exemplar, audio feedback information, and design to influence students' subsequent work) over time, student satisfaction appears to correspondingly increase.
+Table 2 also shows that with the addition of each component (exemplar, audio feedback information, and design to influence students' subsequent work) over time, student satisfaction appears to correspondingly increase.
 While these data do not demonstrate causation, it is generally consistent with the approaches outlined here.
 For example, in 2010, students could view the exemplar (although it had no audio discussion of the rubric), and received written instead of audio feedback information, with no guidance on future assessment from their marker.
-During this time, student satisfaction for feedback received surpassed the university averages for the same question (72%; versus case study subject 79%).
-We can surmise that even implementing the exemplar alone (without audio feedback information/or guidance on future assessment) had a positive impact on student satisfaction.

-The addition of audio feedback information in 2011 (instead of written comments) again corresponded with an increase in student satisfaction from 79% to between 87 and 90%, averaging 88.3% over six semesters.
+During this time, student satisfaction for feedback received surpassed the University averages for the same question (72%; verses case study subject 79%).
+We can surmise that even implementing the exemplar alone (without audio feedback information / or guidance on future assessment) had a positive impact on student satisfaction.
+The addition of audio feedback information in 2011 (instead of written comments) again corresponded with an increase in student satisfaction from 79% to between 87% - 90%, averaging 88.3% over six semesters.
 A further corresponding student satisfaction increase occurred when marks had to give at least two feedback statements that linked to the next assessment piece (2014).
-Satisfaction scores increased from 88 to 94%.
-As training and moderation of markers was improved, satisfaction continued to increase, and resulted in a rise to very high satisfaction levels of 94-99% in 2014-2016.
-The university average, as a comparison, was 81% in semester 2, 2016.
-Most importantly, 75 and 66% of students in the case study across semesters 1 and 2 in 2016 strongly agreed that the feedback was helpful, compared to only 39% of students in the university average.
+Satisfaction scores increased from 88% to 94%.
+As training and moderation of markers was improved, satisfaction continued to increase, and resulted in a rise to very high satisfaction levels of 94% - 99% agree or strongly agreed in 2014-2016.
+The University average, as a comparison, 81% agree or strongly agreed in semester 2, 2016.
+Most importantly, 75% and 66% of students in the case study across semesters 1 and 2 in 2016 strongly agreed that the feedback was helpful, compared to only 39% of students in the University average (see Table 2 for details).